evilmonkeyinc/dnd-5e-spells/README.md

 # dnd-5e-spells

-List of the D&amp;D spells available on the OGL licence
+List of the D&D spells available on the OGL licence